lakshayydua/WeblogChallenge/README.md

 2. Session THRESHOLD time is assumed to be 15 minutes:

-- A session can last longer than 15 minutes if the requests are actively received
+  * A session can last longer than 15 minutes if the requests are actively received

-- A session can last shorter than 15 minutes if there is no activity beyond 15 minutes from the last received request
+  * A session can last shorter than 15 minutes if there is no activity beyond 15 minutes from the last received request and max_timestamp - min_timestamp is a session is less than 15 minutes

 3. A session is specific to a user.
 Every user can have: